eclipse-iceoryx/iceoryx/doc/error-handling.md

 2. Support asynchronous logging.

 ## Error Handler
-1. Allow customization for MODERATE and SEVERE errors to continue according to a user defined configuartion.
+1. Allow customization for MODERATE and SEVERE errors to continue according to a user defined configuration.
 2. Add file, line and function information (using \_\_FILE\_\_, \_\_LINE\_\_ and \_\_func\_\_).
 This would require using macros for the error handler call in a future implementation.
 3. Allow generalized callbacks with variadic arguments.
 4. Change the order of arguments in a future design (callback and additional arguments last).
 Providing the callback and potential arguments can be made fully optional this way.
 5. If deactivation or reduced operation (e.g. not handling MODERATE errors) is desired, this partial deactivation should cause no (or at least very little) runtime overhead in the deactivated cases.

 ## Expects and Ensures
-Allow deactivation in Release mode, but it should still be possible to leave them active in Release mode as well if desired.
-Deactivation in Debug mode can also be considered but is less critical.
+Allow deactivation in Release Mode, but it should still be possible to leave them active in Release Mode as well if desired.
+Deactivation in Debug Mode can also be considered but is less critical.
 Deactivation should eliminate all runtime overhead (i.e. condition evaluation).

 ## cxx::expected
 1. Consider renaming cxx::expected to cxx::result, which is more in line with languages such as *Rust* and conveys the meaning more clearly.